 Federal Skilled Trades Program (FSTP)

-Federal Skilled Trades Program (FSTP) you can get a job and permanent residence in Canada.
+Through a Federal Skilled Trades Program (FSTP), you can get a job and permanent residence in Canada.
+It comes under the Express Entry program.
 Every year the government releases the type and number of needed skilled workers.
 You submit your profile and get the chance to be invited to apply for a visa.
 The function is like a lottery.
 But the opportunity of getting a visa is high because the government needs workers.

-To find out out more about Canada Federal Skilled Trades Program, you can go through the Federal Skilled Trades Program blog.
+To find out more about Canada’s Federal Skilled Trades Program, you can go through the Federal Skilled Trades Program blog from the left sidebar.

 Federal Skilled Worker Program (FSWP)

 The Federal Skilled Worker Program is a platform to hire the most qualified and experienced workers in Canada.
+FSWP also comes under the Express Entry program.
 If you meet the requirements, you can apply for FSWP and move to Canada.
 You must have a job offer in a highly skilled job position from a Canadian employer as well.
-Please remember that the processing time can take from 6-1 year.
+Please remember that the processing time can take several years.
 It’s also very competitive.

-To know more about FAWP, you can visit Canada Federal Skilled Worker Program blog.
+To learn more about FAWP, you can visit the Canada Federal Skilled Worker Program blog from the left sidebar.

 Provincial Nominee Program (PNP)

-To receive more info on PNP, you could go through Canada Provincial Nominee Program blog
+To receive more info on PNP, you could go through the Canada Provincial Nominee Program blog from the left sidebar.

 Canadian Experience Class (CEC)

 The Canadian government has introduced the Canadian Experience Class for foreign workers who want to get permanent residence.
-If you have worked full-time in Canada for one year or part-time for three years, you are eligible for Canadian Experience Class.
+If you have worked full-time in Canada for one year or part-time for three years, you are eligible for the Canadian Experience Class.
 After a few years of staying in Canada under CEC, you can apply for citizenship and get a Canadian passport.
+Go through the Experience Class blog from the left sidebar to find out more about it.

 Quebec-Selected Skilled Workers Program (QSWP)

-You can visit All You Need to Know about the Quebec Skilled Workers Program blog to find more information about it.
+You can visit the All You Need to Know about the Quebec Skilled Workers Program blog from the left sidebar to find more information about it.

 Atlantic Immigration Pilot (AIPP)